hackclub/hackclub/workshops/getting_started_with_react/README.md

     });
   }
   ```
-  - Proper practice is to name the function `handleEvent`, where `Event` is what activates the function
+  - Proper practice is to name the method `handleEvent`, where `Event` is what activates the method
   - Ex: `handleClick`
   - To allow this to work, you have to add another line to your `constructor`
   ```js